-Duration: 1 year Full-time; 2 years Part-time
+1 Year Full-time; 2 Years Part-time

-The MA in International Relations is a one-year comprehensive course.
-It draws on international relations, conflict/peace studies and international history.
-The course explores issues such as war and peace, the international order, international crises, counterinsurgency, terrorism and foreign policy.
+The MA in International Relations is a one-year comprehensive programme based at the School of History in UCC.
+The programme draws on international relations, conflict/peace studies and international history; it explores issues such as war and peace, the international order, international crises, counter-insurgency, terrorism and foreign policy.

 Students take modules to the value of 90 credits comprising taught modules to the value of 45 credits (Part I) and a dissertation to the value of 45 credits (Part II).